Boston Celtics Great And Hall Of Famer John Havlicek Dies At 79

 The Boston Celtics drafted John Havlicek in 1962, and he played for the team for 16 seasons — eight of them as NBA champions.
 He was voted one of the 50 greatest players in NBA history.

 Havlicek died Thursday in Jupiter, Fla., at age 79.
-The cause of death wasn't immediately available, but Boston media report he had Parkison's disease.
+The cause of death wasn't immediately available, but Boston media report he had Parkinson's disease.

 It is with great sadness we have learned that Celtics Legend and Hall of Famer John Havlicek has passed away peacefully today at the age of 79.
 He will be dearly missed by his Celtics family.— Boston Celtics (@celtics) April 26, 2019